 In most years, they've been wrong.

-Aside from a spike from May-September 2013, and a run in late-December of last year, mortgage rates have been on a slow, steady decline¬†going back five years.
+Aside from a spike from May-September 2013, and a recent run-up following the 2016 election, mortgage rates have been on a slow, steady decline¬†going back five years.

-Current 30-year mortgage rates are in the mid-threes¬†for buyers paying discount points; and zero-closing cost mortgage rates are only slightly higher.
+Current 30-year mortgage rates are still under four percent for buyers paying discount points; and zero-closing cost mortgage rates are only slightly higher.